Darius Rucker: Golf

+Rucker has hosted the Darius Rucker Intercollegiate at Long Cove Club in Hilton Head since 2012.
+The three-day tournament annually hosts some of the top women's intercollegiate golf teams in the country.

 Personal life

 Rucker is an ardent South Carolina Gamecocks fan as well as a Miami Dolphins and Cincinnati Reds fan.
-He also likes the film Stir Crazy, which he has seen more than 100 times.

 Rucker's mother died in November 1992 of a heart attack.
 His grief inspired two Hootie & the Blowfish songs: "I'm Goin' Home" and "Not Even the Trees."
-On April 21, 1995, his girlfriend (Elizabeth Ann Phillips) gave birth to Rucker's first child, Carolyn Pearl Phillips.
+On April 21, 1995, his girlfriend, Elizabeth Ann Phillips, gave birth to Rucker's first child, a daughter, Carolyn Pearl Phillips.
 Rucker married Beth Leonard in 2000.
-Leonard gave birth to his second daughter, Daniella Rose, on May 16, 2001.
-They had a son, Jack, on October 27, 2004.
+Their first child, daughter Daniela Rose, was born on May 16, 2001, and their son, Jack, on October 27, 2004.
 The Hootie song "Where Were You" is about Rucker's strained relationship with his father, and was released only in Europe, where Rucker thought that his father would be unlikely to hear it.
 His country single "Alright" was inspired by his marriage.
-Rucker and his wife announced their conscious uncoupling in 2020.
+Rucker and his wife announced their divorce in 2020.

-Rucker is a friend of the golfer Tiger Woods, whom he met in a bar in 1993 when Woods was 18.
+Rucker is a friend of golfer Tiger Woods, whom he met in a bar in 1993 when Woods was 18.
 Rucker sang at the golfer's wedding with Hootie & the Blowfish and at his father's funeral.
 His interest in golf goes well beyond his relationship with Woods; he was a VIP guest of Team USA at the 2016 Ryder Cup, and he attended Arnold Palmer's funeral shortly before the Cup.
-A women's college golf tournament, the Darius Rucker Intercollegiate, is named for him.